NUDelta/les-study-analysis/README.md

 Python code to analyze data from user studies conducted using [LES](https://github.com/NUDelta/low-effort-sensing).

 ## Setup and Use
-### Install Python 3 and Conda
-We use **python 3** with the **anaconda** package manager.
-To install this, we recommend installing [Miniconda](https://conda.io/miniconda.html).
-Don't make a conda envrionment yet as we will do this in the next step.

-### Create a conda env with required packages
-Open Terminal and navigate to the cloned repository.
-Run `conda env create -n les -f environment.yml` to create a new conda env and install all the required packages for our project.
-Then, run `source activate les` to start the virtual environment.
-Note that you will need to source the environment each time you wish to use or view our code.
-When finished, you can run  `source deactivate` to stop the virtual environment.

-### Updating conda env with new packages
-If you install new packages to use, please run `conda env export | grep -v "^prefix: " > environment.yml` to create a new environment.yml file with the packages included.
+### Installation
+We use [pipenv](https://github.com/pypa/pipenv) for managing package dependencies.

+1. Install pipenv using the link above.
+2. Run `pipenv install` to install package dependencies and `pipenv shell` to start virtual environment with installed dependencies.

 ### Running and Modifying Code
 All analysis is done in Jupyter notebooks.
-To start the notebook, run `jupyter notebook les-study-analysis.ipynb` and open your web browser
+To start the notebook server, run `jupyter notebook` and open your web browser.
+Use the in-browswer UI to select and open the desired notebook.